lonnie375/DevBuildFinalProject/README.md

 # Habit tracker
 ## Description
 A web application created to help a use create and keep track of habits.
-It includes a lit of the users current habits, progress for the previous week, and tracking by date and completion.
+It includes a list of the users current habits, progress for the previous week, and tracking by date and completion.

 ## Contributors
 * Lindsey White - LWhite5